Get expert help with your need for approval and validation. Simply click here to get started.

 This response is often rooted in childhood when parental criticism or even punishment for failed goals or tasks drove us on to seek approval next time.

 12. Behaving in a way that’s contrary to your own beliefs.

-This is typical behavior in high school, of course: joining the gang just to be amid the ‘popular’ people, even if, in your heart of hearts, you disagree with what they say and/or do.
+This is typical behavior in high school: joining the gang just to be among the ‘popular’ people, even if, in your heart of hearts, you disagree with what they say and/or do.

 An approval seeker can easily find themselves in a situation where they don’t follow their heart.
 They follow their people-pleasing head instead, even if this creates a conflict with their core beliefs.

 This section is largely inspired by this great article from Adam Eason: https://www.adam-eason.com/let-go-approval-seeking-behaviour/

 Bearing in mind that this approval-seeking behavior is an ingrained response, it isn’t going to be a quick fix.

 But the following steps will allow you to understand and then gradually change your perspective as you develop self-respect and drop your constant need for validation.

 More often than not, this behavior is rooted in early life.

 Taking the time to reflect on this period may help you identify the factors that caused your need to seek approval.